willKo/nodeangularaws/README.md

 # nodeangularaws

-Node 8 image with angular cli and aws cli
+Node 8 image with angular cli and aws cli.